 If you want to put the glow back in your sober skin, start with the inside (and the obvious).
 Good health makes for beautiful skin and although a facial helps with enlarged pores and puffy eyes, there is no substitute for clean living.
 Avoid caffeine, processed foods, and sugar.
 Exercise, lots of water and sleep helps your skin.
 Add a cocktail of Vitamins A and C, Calcium, and fish oil or flaxseed oil, and you can see the difference with those bright and shining eyes you now have.
 Sobriety makes you prettier.

 Sobriety Makes You Prettier – It’s Health Science

-Last week, one of our residents was leaving and it was obvious she had spent some time on her grooming.
+A while back, one of our residents was leaving treatment, and it was obvious she had spent some time on her grooming.
 Her bags were packed.
 She had a solid aftercare plan in place.
 Her family was educated about the disease of addiction and were waiting to take her home.
 She said to me, “For the first time in a long time, I can say I’m ready to go home.
 I feel ready.
 I feel good.”

 She was wearing a headband over French-braided hair.
 And she was wearing lipstick.
 I said, “You look really pretty.
 Recovery looks good on you.”

 She seemed startled for a moment, and then she just smiled and said, “Thanks.”